Transcript Template

 Transcript

-Once your payment is complete, you will automatically be redirected to the download page.
+IMPORTANT NOTE: Once your payment is complete, be sure to click “Return to Merchant” from the PayPal checkout confirmation page (see example image).
+Upon clicking that button, you will be redirected to the download page.
 Place your order from a laptop to save the files.

 Features